What is #ClaimYourWaterRights?

 - In some countries, we can help educate NHRIs, judges, utility providers and government officials on the human rights to water and sanitation through training sessions and lobby meetings.

-How can civil society support people to claim their right to water and sanitation?
+How can civil society support people to claim their rights to safe water and sanitation?

 Organisations that have received human rights training and committed to participate in #ClaimYourWaterRights should do the following:

-2. Support or accompany people to lodge complaints to their NHRI.
+3. Support or accompany the community to lodge complaints to the NHRI.

-4. Engage journalists by organising press conferences, inviting them to affected communities and organising interviews.
+5. Engage journalists by organising press conferences, sending press releases, inviting them to affected communities and organising interviews.

-6. If you receive no response after a month, write to your NHRI or visit their office to remind them of the complaints.
-Keep following-up until the NHRI submits its recommendation to the government/contracted private company.
+7. If you receive no response after a month, write to your NHRI or visit their office to remind them of the complaints.
+Keep following-up until the NHRI submits its recommendation to the government or contracted company.

-8. If the government/contracted private company fails to act on the recommendations, organise a press conference or a meeting with your NHRI to highlight their inaction.
+9. If the government or contracted company fails to act on the recommendations, organise a press conference or a meeting with your NHRI to highlight their inaction.

 What happens next?

-Should the government fail to implement the NHRI’s recommendations, the human rights commission will proceed to court to seek justice.
+Should the government fail to implement the NHRI’s recommendations, most human rights commissions can proceed to court to seek justice.